If your playroom cannot handle one more block, this non-toy Christmas gift guide is for you.

 KiwiCo crates are art and science-based projects, delivered to you each month.
 They’re hands-on, screen-free, and created based on age.

-You can buy the actual subscription, or a gift card to the subscription.
+You can buy the actual subscription, or a gift card for the subscription.
 However, there is a Store area that’s ideal for Christmas.
 Here, there are all kinds of projects to choose from, from a domino machine to a paleontologist starter kit.
-The cost of these individual crates vary, depending on how complex the materials are.
+The cost of these individual crates varies, depending on how complex the materials are.

 Plus, for Cyber Monday, you can get up to 4 months FREE with code MERRY.
 After Cyber Monday, just check the website for posted promotions.

 Read my full review: Are the KiwiCo Crates Worth It?

 Little Passports is an award-winning subscription service that helps kids ignite curiosity, explore new ideas and places, and celebrate cultures with globally inspired experiences, hands-on art and science activities, and stories for kids ages 3-10.